Phosphocreatine and ATP – Muscles Ep 3

 Light-Dependent Reaction – Photosynthesis Ep 1

-Photosynthesis is the process used by plants and other photosynthetic organisms to make their own glucose.
-The glucose can then go on to be used in respiration, stored as starch, or used in other reactions.
-Photosynthesis requires light energy, but it is actually only the first stage which is light-dependent.
-We will focus on the … Read more
+Photosynthesis is the process used by plants and other photosynthetic organisms to produce glucose.
+The glucose can then go on to be used in respiration, stored as starch, or used for other purposes.
+Photosynthesis requires light energy, but it is actually only the first stage which is directly light-dependent.
+We will focus on the light-dependent...
+Continue Reading →

 Oxidative Phosphorylation – Respiration Ep 3